Does the term “remote viewing” conjure up covert government spy activity?

 Like anything else, practice makes CRV more fruitful.
 “The truth will emerge from the mess of data,” Vijay assured us.
 As I relaxed into the process, I started discerning between authentic versus fabricated information.
 I did this by becoming an unrelenting observer of my own mind.

 As for the U.S. military, Ted Koppel blew the lid off their covert remote viewing program back in 1995, and since then the government has apparently denied its existence.
-Whether the program is still operating underground or dispelled as a once-curious relic is anyone’s guess, but the CRV tool itself is alive and well and available for ego-taming or other worthwhile Civilian pursuits.
+Whether the program is still operating underground or dispelled as a once-curious relic is anyone’s guess, but the CRV tool itself is alive and well—and available for the very worthwhile Civilian pursuit of ego-taming.